berezh/query-pack/README.md

 ## Options

-Options is a encoding settings passed as a second parameter to the `encode` or `decode` functions.
+Options is an encoding settings passed as a second parameter to the `encode` or `decode` functions.
 Has `PackOptions` type.

 | Name                     | Description                                                                                                                                                     |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |